gtg922r/isometric-city/conductor/tracks/building_upgrades_20251226/plan.md

 - [x] Task: Implement the `upgradeBuilding` action in `GameContext` (or relevant state manager) to handle the transaction and state update.
 [7eb6acc]
 - [x] Task: Add stat comparison display (Current vs. Next) in the upgrade UI.
 [7eb6acc]
 - [x] Task: Write tests for the upgrade action, ensuring funds are deducted and the `isUpgraded` flag is set correctly.
 [7eb6acc]
-- [ ] Task: Conductor - User Manual Verification 'UI & Upgrade Logic' (Protocol in workflow.md)
+- [x] Task: Conductor - User Manual Verification 'UI & Upgrade Logic' (Protocol in workflow.md) [bbb381e]

 ## Phase 4: Visuals & Feedback
 Connect the upgraded state to the rendering engine and provide visual feedback to the player.